 However, it depends on the changes you want to make.
 Never double up on whitening treatments unless they come in a kit designed for it — for example, a kit with overnight whitening strips and a pen to use before meals.
 You can combine whitening with things like dental veneers, caps, and crowns, but get clearance from your doctor first.
 Some whitening formulas will damage them.

 The best treatment to combine with whitening is clear aligner therapy.
 Most whitening products won’t damage aligners, and you can even use the aligners to help keep the gel on your teeth.
-Many at-home whitening companies, like Byte, even offer whitening with your treatment bundle.
+Many at-home clear aligner companies, like Byte, even offer whitening with your treatment bundle.

 Whitening pens are a great way to boost your smile without investing a lot of time or money.
 They’re also very versatile; you can whiten your smile or just maintain your current color.
 We are confident that one of these five options will work well for you.
 Choose any one of them and you’ll be smiling bright in no time.